JerredLawson/Inventory-Order-Recommendation-Engine/README.md

 - Projects how long inventory will last and when it will run out

 # Why does it matter?
-When implemented at a casino gift shop, this system:
+When implemented in a casino gift shop, this system:
- - Reduced ordering time from 2 hours to 15 minutes.
+- Reduced ordering time from ~2 hours to ~15 minutes
- - Lowered stockouts on top-selling items and reduced spoilage on slow-movers.
+- Reduced stockouts on top-selling products
+- Reduced overstock and spoilage on slow-moving products
+- Standardized ordering decisions across all products

 # Project outputs:
 **Pareto Sales Distribution** ([View Interactive Tableau Dashboard](https://public.tableau.com/app/profile/jerred.lawson/viz/RetailStoreViz/DASHABCInventoryClassification))